gkovacs/cc-cedict-kindle-mobi/readme.md

-# CC-CEDICT Chinese-English Dictionary for Kindle
+# CC-CEDICT Chinese-English Dictionary for Kindle (mobi format)

 ## About